ZhgChgLi/ZMediumToMarkdown/README.md

 ## Setup

+### 2023/07/17 Update 🎉

+I have just created a brand new GitHub repository template that allows you to move your Medium blog to your own Jekyll blog with just one click.
+Check it out: [ZMediumToJekyll](https://github.com/ZhgChgLi/ZMediumToJekyll).

 ### I'M NOT GEEK, PLEASE SHOW ME HOW TO USE WITHOUT CODING
 - Please follow this post, step by step to creat your auto backup service without any coding: